nickeblewis/nicklewis-blog/src/posts/first-post-of-2021/index.md

 ![Railway](da40d4fe-15af-4169-b682-88f86c492576_1_201_a.jpg "Farnborough Main Station at night")

-I like to start something new each year and in this case the domain nicklewis.blog was registered today for the sole purpose of having a place to just write without many constraints being in place.
+<p class="lead">I like to start something new each year and in this case the domain nicklewis.blog was registered today for the sole purpose of having a place to just write without many constraints being in place.
 Nice.
 I like this.
 I have chosen 11ty for the task because I wanted to move away a little bit from sweating over which framework to use.
-2020 exhausted me enough and I just want to explore how 11ty can help provide a nicer development experience.
+2020 exhausted me enough and I just want to explore how 11ty can help provide a nicer development experience.</p>

 ![](331990a0-06c1-4d0c-bf4a-164b218e8946_1_201_a.jpg)